AdobeDocs/commerce-merchant-services.en/help/data-connection/overview.md

 ## HIPAA Readiness

-The [!DNL Data Connection] extension allows you to share Commerce data with the Experience Platform and maintain HIPAA compliance.
+The [!DNL Data Connection] extension allows you to share [!DNL Commerce] back office data with the Experience Platform and maintain HIPAA compliance.
 [Learn more](hipaa-readiness.md).

 ## Audience